 CONFIGURATION RULES: In general, each System/370 channel can accommodate up to 8 peripheral control units and address as many as 256 devices.
-Most System/ 370 peripheral devices can be connected to any of the three types of channels.
-High-speed tape, disk, and drum units require either a Block Multiplexer or Selector Channel, and card readers, printers, and other low-speed devices are normally connected to a Byte Multiplexer Channel.
+Most System/370 peripheral devices can be connected to any of the three types of channels.
+High-speed tape, disk, and drum units require either a Block Multiplexer or Selector Channel, and card readers, printers, and other low-speed denumber of IOP's varies with the configuration and features of each Model 125 installation.